fbreitwieser/sendsms-scripts/README.md

  * Queries SMS database to display recent conversations
  * Sends SMS using [ShellMS] [1] adb application

+Tested on Linux on x86_64 and armv7h (Chromebook).

 The only scripts of interest are write-sms.pl and get-sms.pl, both of which can be called without command line parameters.

 Usage: